jeremyreeder/gridscout/docs/_posts/2020-06-11-good-knots-for-bungee-line.md

 ---

 Bungee line and other super stretchy cordage can't be fastened securely with traditional knots.
-Here are a few knots that work exceptionally well in bungee.
+They often slip at just 10% of breaking strength.
+But here are a few knots that work exceptionally well in bungee line.

 ### Fixed loops